 Child Benefit and tax if you have a high income

 Child Benefit has always been paid to all families with children, regardless of household income.
-However, this is changing from 7 January 2013.
-Her Majesty's Revenue and Customs (HMRC) has written to families who may be affected by tax changes if they want to continue getting Child Benefit.
+However, this changed from 7 January 2013.
 Find out what the changes mean for you.

-Child Benefit will still continue to be paid to everyone, but if you're a higher-income family, you'll have to pay extra tax if you choose to keep getting it.
+Child Benefit still continues to be paid to everyone, but if you're a higher-income family, you'll have to pay extra tax if you choose to keep getting it.
 The extra tax you pay will effectively cancel out some or all of your Child Benefit.

 It's the income of each partner in the household that counts.
 Your combined income won't be taken into account, This means that if one of you has an income of over £50,000, you'll be affected by the changes, even if the other partner doesn't have any income at all.